iAmKoldyn/Yandex.Cloud-Multimaster/README.md

 This simple active/standby scheme can be implemented using a load balancer or application logic.

-An example Bash helper script is provided in `scripts/connect.sh` that attempts to connect to the primary node and falls back to the secondary node if needed.
+An example PowerShell helper script is provided in `scripts/connect.ps1` that attempts to connect to the primary node and falls back to the secondary node if needed.

 ## Failover Notes